The Broward Career Site looks different – what happened?

 You do not have to be a U.S. citizen or resident of Broward County, but you must be legally eligible to work in the United States.

-Veteran's preference will be granted to eligible veterans, spouses of veterans and other veteran's preference eligible persons in accordance with Florida law.
-To be considered for veteran's preference points, you are required to submit a copy of your DD214 (member copy #4), or an equivalent document which serves as a certificate of release or discharge, and/or other supporting documentation as required by rule 55A-7, F.A.C. depending upon the category under which preference is being claimed.
-(NOTE: Documents submitted under the old system will not carry over.
-You must submit required documents under the new system to be considered for veteran’s preference points).
-Please access the Veteran's Preference Documentation Requirements for additional information.
+Veterans’ Preference will be granted to eligible veterans, spouses of veterans and other veterans’ preference eligible persons in accordance with Florida law, Chapter 295, Florida Statutes (F.S.) and Rule Chapter 55A-7, Florida Administrative Code (F.A.C.).
+To be considered for Veterans’ Preference points, you are required to submit a copy of your DD214 (member copy #4), or an equivalent document which serves as a certificate of release or discharge, and/or other supporting documentation as required by Rule Chapter 55A-7, F.A.C. depending upon the category under which preference is being claimed.
+Documentation shall include a Veterans’ Preference Certification Form, FDVA form VP-1.
+(NOTE: Documents submitted under the old system, HR Recruiter, will not carry over.
+As of January 4, 2015, you must submit required documents under the new Online Recruitment System (ORS) to be considered for veterans’ preference points).
+Please access the Veterans’ Preference Documentation Requirements for additional information on eligibility requirements, document requirements, and the complaint process.
 Documentation must be received PRIOR TO THE ANNOUNCEMENT CLOSING DATE.
-Submit to: email@example.com OR fax to 954-357-5782.
+Submit the Veteran’s Preference Certification Form along with your supporting documentation to: email@example.com OR fax to 954-357-5782.
 If you are applying to a position that has been posted as "Open Continuous Until Sufficient Applications Have Been Received", please SUBMIT YOUR DOCUMENTATION IMMEDIATELY since the posting could close on any given date at 5:00pm EST.

 What if I need special accommodation during the recruitment process?